bashtag/32-BITS-SINGLE-CYCLE-MIPS-PROCESSOR/README.md

 # 32-Bit MIPS Processor Project

 This project presents a structural VHDL implementation of a 32-bit MIPS processor, adhering to the Harvard architecture for instruction storage.
 Utilizing a custom assembler, the processor interprets assembly code, converting it into binary instructions stored in `instructions.mem`.
 The project integrates the ALU design from a previous project and manages data through `instructions.mem`, `registers.mem`, and `memory.mem`.
+[Previous 32-Bit ALU Project](https://github.com/bashtag/Arithmetic-Logic-Unit-With-CLL)

 ## Project Structure